 - 1. Inspect air filter(s) each month.
-Clean or replace when necessary. - 2.
-Inspect indoor coil, drain pan, and condensate drain each cooling season for cleanliness.
+Clean or replace when necessary.
+Certain geographical locations may require more frequent inspections. - 2.
+Inspect indoor coil, outdoor coil, drain pan, and condensate drain each cooling season for cleanliness.
 Clean when necessary. - 3.
 Inspect blower motor and wheel for cleanliness at the beginning of each heating and cooling season.
 Clean when necessary.
-For first heating and cooling season, inspect blower wheel bi-monthly to determine proper cleaning frequency. - 4.
-Check electrical connections for tightness and controls for proper operation each heating and cooling season.
-Service when necessary. - 5.
-Ensure electric wires are not in contact with refrigerant tubing or sharp metal edges.
+For first heating and cooling season, inspect blower wheel bi-monthly to determine proper cleaning frequency. - Check electrical connections for tightness and controls for proper operation each heating and cooling season.
+Service when necessary.
+Ensure electrical wiring is not in contact with refrigerant tubing or sharp metal edges. - 5.
+Check and inspect heating section before each heating season.
+Clean and adjust when necessary.

-- 6. Check and inspect heating section before each heating season.
-Clean and adjust when necessary. - 7.
-Check flue hood and remove any obstructions, if necessary.
+6. Check flue hood and remove any obstructions, if necessary.